-Paul Simon is an American music icon almost fifty years in the making.
-Although Simon had spent much of his teenage years writing music, it wasn't until he reunited with his childhood friend Art Garfunkel in 1964 to form the duo Simon & Garfunkel that the pair finally caught the eye of recording industry powerhouse Columbia Records.
+Paul Simon is an American music icon almost sixty years in the making.
+Although Paul Simon had spent much of his teenage years writing music, it wasn't until he reunited with his childhood friend Art Garfunkel in 1964 to form the duo Simon & Garfunkel that the pair finally caught the eye of recording industry powerhouse Columbia Records.
 Success did not come immediately for the duo.
 Their first folk-based LP Wednesday Morning, 3 A.M. was considered a flop, but one track off the album, "The Sounds of Silence" struck a note with listeners.

 After being overdubbed with electric guitar, bass, and drums to give it a rock edge, "The Sounds of Silence" became Simon & Garfunkel's first number one hit.
 From there, Simon & Garfunkel would go to record some of America's most beloved folk-rock songs including "Homeward Bound," "The Boxer," "Mrs. Robinson," and perhaps their most famous song "Bridge Over Troubled Water."

 By 1969, Simon & Garfunkel's success began to tear the friends apart.
 Garfunkel wanted to pursue a career in acting alongside his music career, but his filming schedule hindered and ultimately delayed the duo's progress on a new album.
 When the pair was finally able to carve out time to work on the album, tensions in the studio ran high and Simon and Garfunkel could not even agree on the twelfth song to feature on the album.
 As a result, Bridge Over Troubled Water was released in January of 1970 with only eleven songs and later in the year, to very little surprise, Simon & Garfunkel announced their split.